snissn/back-goes-backwards/outline.md

 - **Emphasizing Safe Practice**
   - Reiterate the critical importance of proper twisting mechanics for spinal health.
-  - Introduce the role of both unilateral and bilateral yang meridian engagement in preventing injuries and ensuring effective practice.
+  - Introduce the role of both unilateral and bilateral Yang meridian engagement in preventing injuries and ensuring effective practice.

 ### **17.1 Understanding Incorrect Twisting Mechanics**